pilif42/springBootRestfulService/README.md

 ## Securing the API
 step 1  - in Gradle, add the dependency compile("org.springframework.boot:spring-boot-starter-security")

 step 2  - in application.properties, add security.user.name and security.user.password

-step 3 - restart the app and now basic authentication is required on endpoints.
+step 3  - restart the app and now basic authentication is required on all endpoints.
+        - Note that we did not have to touch the Unit tests.
+Still green barring.
+        - But, cucumber tests were failing.

 - TODO:
     - Spring Security:
+            - Cucumber tests to be fixed
             - We probably do not want the healthcheck to be under basic auth so look at configuring it per endpoint
             - Other auth option than basic auth